-What is important is that he is approaching stock market investing the wrong way.
+What is important is that he is approaching the stock market investing the wrong way.

-Of course, we didn’t give him any stock recommendation.
+Of course, we didn’t give him any stock recommendations.

-Here’s the problem with buying stocks blindly based on friend’s recommendation or tips.
+Here’s the problem with buying stocks blindly based on friend’s recommendations or tips.

 Possibility #1: The stock your friends recommend might be a winning stock.

 But, it’s possible that the stock price could go down and stay down for a prolonged period of time before it goes up eventually.

 During this downtrend, do you have the conviction of holding onto the stock to capture the long term gain?